OpenDiablo2/HellSpawner/README.md

 ### Lint Errors

-We use `golangci-lint` to catch lint errors, and we require all contributors to install and use it.
-Installation instructions can be found [here](https://golangci-lint.run/usage/install/).
+We use `golangci-lint` to catch lint errors.
+To install it use: `make setup` and to run it use: `make lint`.

+### Testing

+We encourage you to write tests for your code.
+To run the tests, use `make test` and `make race` (this works only for Linux systems)

+*Note*: Use `make cover` to check the testing coverage of your code.

 ## VS Code Extensions